Compensation Structure, Pay Ranges, and Philosophy

 - Providing ongoing training to managers and staff.

-- Providing guidance and advice on writing job descriptions.
+- Providing guidance and advice related to composing descriptions of jobs.

 The success of Tufts compensation program requires involvement, collaboration, and ownership between school/division leaders, managers, employees, and Human Resources.
 Each plays a different but important role: